SolidarityEconomyAssociation/open-data/docs/README.md

 ### Get Required Secure Files
 To build the data you will need to have:
 - a file containing the original csv data we are importing (this is currently needed only for the dotcoop deployments), this is placed in the original-data folder in the data you want to publish (e.g. open-data/dotcoop/domains2019-10-03/original-data/DataFile.csv)
 - an API key.
 This is just a text file for the current version.
-File must be placed at open-data/APIs/key.txt (keep the name of the file given, the only key we are storing now is OpenCageKey.txt)
+File must be placed at open-data/APIs/key.txt (keep the name of the file given, the only key we are storing now is geoapifyAPI.txt)
 - a cache file containing cached api requests (this is currently needed only for the dotcoop deployments), this is placed in the top level directory of the data you want to publish (e.g. open-data/dotcoop/domains2019-10-03/thecachefile.json)

 To get these files you may request them from the repository manager.
 (See top of this page.)